 How to get there: Hrvatsko zagorje is located in the very north of Croatia.
 You’ll get there immediately if you enter the country at the Macelj border crossing.
 If you’ll visit from Zagreb, follow the A2 highway and exit at a place you’d like to go to.

 Best places to visit in Croatia for the beach holiday

 The small island of Vis is the farthest inhabited island off the Croatian mainland.
-It’s also where a Hollywood movie ‘Mamma Mia!
+It’s also where the Hollywood movie ‘Mamma Mia!
 Here We Go Again’ was filmed.
-A place where you’ll find some fantastic nature, deep blue sea, peace and quiet, is absolutely one of the best places to visit in Croatia.
+A place where you’ll find some fantastic nature, deep blue sea, peace and quiet, is one of the best places to visit in Croatia.